-Legal Writing/Research class three times a week (Tuesday, Thursday, Friday) from 11:00 am to 12:00 pm (TR) and 9:00-10:00 am (M).
+Legal Writing/Research class three times a week (Monday, Wednesday, Friday) from 9:00-10:00 am.
 As specified in the Rules of the Southern Illinois University School of Law, "regular attendance to class meetings in all courses is expected and required of all students in accordance with the rule to be announced by the professor at the beginning of each course.
 Attendance will be taken in class and attendance records will be kept.
 Violation of this rule shall subject the student to penalties"

 Students may have no more than a maximum of four absences (partial or total) for any reason.
 The attendance requirement is not subject to modification by a professor, nor may a professor excuse an absence.
-If the absences allowed under this provision have been exhausted, the Associate Dean for Academic Affairs may grant leave and relief from the regular attendance requirement in extraordinary circumstances, including but not limited to: (1) military service; (2) representing the law school at a moot court, mock trial, law review, or official function; (3) jury duty; (4) religious observances; (5) the birth of a child; (6) the death of an immediate family member to include grandparents; (7) major non-elective surgery or a prolonged hospital stay; or (8) to comply with federal or state anti-discrimination laws, other applicable laws, or SIU policies.
+If the absences allowed under this provision have been exhausted, the Associate Dean for Academic Affairs may grant leave and relief from the regular attendance requirement in extraordinary circumstances, including but not limited to: (1) military service; (2) representing the law school at a moot court, mock trial, law review, or official function; (3) jury duty; (4) religious observances; (5) the birth of a child; (6) the death of an immediate family member to include grandparents; (7) major non-elective surgery or a prolonged hospital stay; or (8) to comply with federal or state antidiscrimination laws, other applicable laws, or SIU policies.